If you are reading this, you are obviously interested in becoming a freelancer in Germany. Well, you are in the right place!

 Can I freelance as a student in Germany?

-However, as a full-time student, you are allowed to work about 180 hours per year.
+As a full-time student, you are permitted to work 120 days or 240 half-days.
 There’s no upper limit on your income.
-You will have to pay taxes once you cross a certain income threshold.
+You will have to pay freelancer taxes once you cross a certain income threshold.